 For example, Spanish speaking countries boast a total of 24 Nobel Prize winners, including notable names from the world of literature, such as the Chilean poet Pablo Neruda, and the Colombian novelist, Gabriel García Márquez.

 What’s more, there have been 52 Academy Awards given to citizens of Spanish speaking countries.
 Recipients include the Spaniards Pedro Almódovar, Javier Bardem, and Penelope Cruz, and the Mexicans Guillermo del Toro and Lupita Nyong’o.

-There are very few other examples of such a spread by a language, which shows that the extent of the dominance that Spanish has come to have over very distinct areas, such as culture, sciene, and literature.
-So if you where still debating ‘why study Spanish?’, perhaps now is the time to stop debating and start learning!
+There are very few other examples of such a spread by a language, which shows that the extent of the dominance that Spanish has come to have over very distinct areas, such as culture, science, and literature.
+So if you were still debating ‘why study Spanish?’, perhaps now is the time to stop debating and start learning!

 Learning Spanish can also be done in school.
-It is taught in many schools across the globe, and Spanish language courses are very popular in a lot of English-speaking countries.
+It is taught in many educational establishments across the globe, and Spanish language courses are very popular in a lot of English-speaking countries.